MurphyPone/murphypone.github.io/src/content/webscraping-workshop.md

 # What / Why?
 This post is intended to be a supplement for my hackathon workshop about how to do Webscraping in Python.
-The slides can be found [here]() and the full source code can be found [here]().
+The full source code can be found [here](https://github.com/MurphyPone/webscraping-workshop).

 The premise of this project is that we're going to scrape iMDb for movie reviews and review usefulness scores for the top 250 or so movies on their list.
 With this information we can then perform some naive sentiment analysis to gain some insight into other metricsabout movies (other than the average star rating) which might be indicative of the quality of a movie.